How to avoid waking up with stress.

 Meditation or pray first thing in the morning hours is great way to keep your stress levels low, not just in the morning but throughout the day.
 When you are feeling anxious in the morning, take some time to be still.
 Spending 5 minutes or as much time as you can meditating or praying is a great way to clear your mind and calm down.

 There can many variations on this practice.
 For example, you can use a gratitude exercise or start journaling.
 These are all productive ways to keep your head in the present moment while wiping away stress and worry.
 To keep your focus, you can also choose a starting ritual that signals to your brain that it’s time to get up and on with it.
 It could be as simple as grabbing a cup of coffee to start your day.
 You can also be mindful while you’re making that cup of coffee too!
+Learning meditation and how to be more aware of the prsent moment is one of the best methods of managing stress.

 4. Use the false alarm mind trick.